-- (6) The surgeon's most important duties at the first-dressing station are: - (a) Inspection of first-aid dressing.
-If it is in its proper place, label to this effect that it may not be unnecessarily removed at the hospital.
-If defective, it must be renewed or more securely fastened. - (b) Application of plaster splints to the fractured limbs; the wire-netting splints are cut into strips and incorporated in the plaster-of-Paris dressing. - (c) Emergency operations.
+- (b) Application of plaster splints to the fractured limbs; the wire netting splints are cut into strips and incorporated in the plaster-of-Paris dressing. - (c) Emergency operations.
 The operative treatment of gunshot wounds must be limited to the most urgent cases.
 The definitive arrest of hemorrhage-of dangerous external or internal hemorrhage-stands pre-eminent in the list of emergency operations.
 Iodized catgut is the proper ligature material for field service.

-Fig. 134.-Perforating wound of chest, aseptic tamponnade and immobilization by circular compression.
+Fig. 99.-Temporary treatment of penetrating wound of chest by antiseptic tamponade and immobilization by circular compression.
 (Senn.)

 Intra-cranial and intra-thoracic hemorrhage should not be interfered with outside of a well-equipped hospital.
 Dangerous intra-abdominal hemorrhage calls for prompt operative interference.
+Abdominal section under such circumstances in a tent, may contribute much in lessening the mortality from hemorrhage by a resort to ligature, suture, or aseptic tamponade.